eknv/AlgorithmsInJava/README.md

 The challenges demonstrate possible and efficient approaches how to tackle different kind of algorithmic problems.

-Many thanks goes to sources like InterviewCake, GeeksForGeeks, LeetCode, Eechseries for providing helpful resources.
+Many thanks goes to sources like InterviewCake, GeeksForGeeks, LeetCode, Techseries.dev etc. for providing the questions and other helpful resources.

 Data structures:
 - Arrays